LightBurnSoftware/Documentation/MenuCommands.md

 ### Select open shapes set to scan
 This will select all the open shapes that are set to scan in the document.
 ### Select all shapes in current layer
 This will select all the shapes that are set to cut in the current layer of the document.
+Note that if some of these shapes are grouped, the system may have to un-group them in order to select them.
 ### Settings
 Clicking on "Settings" in the Edit menu will open a [Dialog box](Settings.md) where you can enter information about your laser and default application settings.
 ### Device Settings
-After initial setup, you can access device settings by choosing "Device Settings".
+After initial setup, you can access device settings by choosing "[Device Settings](DeviceSettings.md)".
 ### Debug drawing
 This is mostly an internal tool for LightBurn developers that shows the bounds of shapes being drawn.
 ### Convert to cut